“Out beyond ideas of wrongdoing and rightdoing, there is a field. I’ll meet you there.”– Rumi

 This is one of Rumi’s most famous quotes.
 Even though I’ve come across it hundreds of times, even though many scholars say “modern translations of Rumi by Americans are trash” and I might be missing its essence, I absolutely love this quote.

-Lately, I’ve been thinking a lot about how overrated being right is.
+Lately, I’ve been thinking about how overrated being right is.

 Most conversations revolve around finding who was right or wrong–which is usually all parties involved–and moving past that with an apology and a promise of changed behavior.

 We talk about being wrong apropos of others.

 In an interview for Behavioral Scientist, organizational psychologist and bestselling author Adam Grant mentioned that after he gave a talk, Daniel Kahneman, one of the greatest social scientists of all time, walked up to him and said, “That was wonderful.
 I was wrong.”

 What a string of words, right?!
 “That was wonderful.
 I was wrong.”